Miami-Dade officer critical after shooting, suspect killed | Law-Order

 ''An altercation ensued and shots were fired resulting in both the officer and subject shot,'' the statement said.

 The suspect died at the scene.
-The officer was hospitalised in critical condition, officials said.
+The officer was hospitalised in critical condition at the Ryder Trauma Centre, where many fellow officers gathered in a show of support.

+“I ask our community to please stand as one and pray.
+We have hard days ahead of us.
+We have to do this together as one, as a community, as a law enforcement family,” Miami Dade Police Chief Alfredo Ramirez said outside the hospital.

-An unknown number of occupants from the car that was struck were hospitalised in stable condition, the police statement said.
-No other information was immediately available.
+“Right now all I ask for is prayers and good thoughts, and unity.”
+Three people from the car that was struck were hospitalised in stable condition, the police statement said.

-TV news footage showed a line of police cars outside the Ryder Trauma Center, where the officer was being treated.
+“The car that they was chasing run into the white car – it was a very strong hit,” witness Tony Ladipo told WPLG.
+“The police came – it was like 15 cars came, and when they got out, they start shooting at him.
+I couldn't see them shooting at him, but they was shooting.
+I heard like 20 shots.”
+Ramirez said he couldn't release more details about the case, which is being investigated by the Florida Department of Law Enforcement.

+Miami-Dade State Attorney Katherine Fernandez Rundle said a team of prosecutors went to the shooting scene and to the hospital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)